Ada-Developers-Academy/core-unit-1/intro-to-functions/defining-functions.md

 | `def` |`def` is a special keyword in Python.
 Python interpreters read `def` and go "Hey!
 I'm beginning to define a function!", and reads the rest of the line as a function definition.
 | `function_name` | **Replace this** part with the name of the function you are defining.
 | `( ... )` | These round parentheses contain the parameter list.
 Ensure that it's inbetween the function name and colon(`:`)!
 Ensure that there is an ending `)`!
 | `apples, oranges` | This is the function's parameter list. **Replace this!** Arguments named inside of a function signature are technincally called **parameters.** Here is a comma-separated list of the parameters of this function.
-There can be 0 parameters, in which case the parens would be empty, and the method signature would look like `def function_name():`
+There can be 0 parameters, in which case the parens would be empty, and the function signature would look like `def function_name():`
 | `:` | This colon ends the function signature, and begins the function body.
 It's easy to not remember this colon!

 Let's look at some examples of different function signatures: